apache/cordova-discuss/proposals/Face2Face-Oct15.md

 Topic | Attendee
 ------|---------
 How to influence quality improvements for Cordova plugins? |
-Documenting platforms APIs for plugins |
-Cocoapods as dependencies in plugin.xml same way as gradle | Carlos TACO Kits - validated plugins, How to have a slower and safer adoption on upgrades | Carlos Versioning Hell - Which plugin works with which platform?
-How should I upgrade my Cordova project? | Nikhil What can we learn from the React Native plugin API?
-NativeScript API? |
+Cocoapods as dependencies in plugin.xml same way as gradle | Carlos Versioning Hell (TACO Kits?) - Which plugin works with which platform?
+How should I upgrade my Cordova project? | Nikhil & Carlos
-Tips and Documentation for Debugging Cordova Plugins |
 CPR end of life discussion | Steve